karnaugh-maps

 The goal of using a K-map is to cover all the ‘1’s in the map using the largest possible rectangular groups.
 However, there’s a catch: the number of cells in each group must be a power of two (1, 2, 4, 8, 16, and so on).
 Each group you draw corresponds to a simplified product term.
 Your final, optimized expression is simply the “Sum of Products” (ORing the results of those groups).

-1. Cover Every '1': Your primary mission is to ensure every '1' on the map is part of at least one group.
+1. Cover Every ‘1’: Every ‘1’ on the map must belong to at least one group.
+No ‘1’ can be left ungrouped.

-3. Think Big: Larger groups eliminate more variables.
-A group of 2 eliminates one variable; a group of 4 eliminates two.
-Always hunt for the biggest possible "blob."
+3. Maximize Group Size: Larger groups eliminate more variables.
+A group of 2 eliminates 1 variable; a group of 4 eliminates 2; a group of 8 eliminates 3.
+Always look for the largest possible group first.

-5. The Map is a Donut: This is the one that usually blows minds.
-The leftmost column is adjacent to the rightmost column.
+6. The Map Wraps Around: The leftmost column is adjacent to the rightmost column.
 The top row is adjacent to the bottom row.
-Imagine the map wrapped around a cylinder—or better yet, a torus.
+Imagine the map as a torus — the four corners are mutually adjacent.

 Deep Dive: The 4-Variable K-Map

-The $\Sigma m$ notation is just a shorthand for "the output is HIGH when the binary input equals these decimal values."
+The Σm\Sigma m notation is just a shorthand for “the output is HIGH when the binary input equals these decimal values.”
 First, we populate our 16-cell grid.

 Now, we look for patterns.